phalt/django-api-domains/README.md

 - apis.py - logic about presentation (Where should I show this data to the user?
 Where do I define the API schema?)
 - services.py - logic around coordination and transactions (Where do I coordinate updating many models in one domain?
 Where do I dispatch a single action out to other domains?)
 - models.py - logic around information (Where can I store this data?
-Where can I do any post/pre-save actions?)
+Where can I do any post/pre-save actions?) and derived information computed by already existing information

 <hr>